fredhicks/Blades-in-the-Dark/README.md

 * Disabled spell checking on all input fields
 * Added box-shadow effect to focused input fields (can be disabled in settings)
 * Bypassed unnecessary extra padding around the sheet
+* Added veteran special ability to all playbooks for clarity

 ### 1.15
 * Added 10-clocks, courtesy of Chris McDonald